M66B/FairEmail/FAQ.md

 *Plain text connection*

-Your username and password and all messages will be sent and received unencrypted, which is **very insecure** because a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) is very simple on an unecrypted connection.
+Your username and password and all messages will be sent and received unencrypted, which is **very insecure** because a [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) is very simple on an unencrypted connection.

 If you still want to use an invalid security certificate, an empty password or a plain text connection you'll need to enable insecure connections in the account and/or identity settings.
 STARTTLS should be selected for plain text connections.
+If you enable insecure connections, you should connect via private, trusted networks only and never via public networks, like offered in hotels, airports, etc.

 <br />